 An essay text box will accept typed words and numbers.
-A correct numerical value typed in the essay box receives full credit - formulas and explanations are not required.
-If a candidate chooses to do so, they may describe steps used in the calculation or show values using either a math editor function or by typing out variables in an equation.
+A correct numerical value typed in the essay box by itself receives full credit - formulas and explanations are not required.
+If you choose to do so, you may describe steps used in the calculation by typing out variables in an equation using normal keyboard strokes.

 A numerical entry box will accept only numbers, commas and a decimal point, with no additional words or formulas.
-There is no room to show your work and the math editor function is not available.
+There is no room to show your work.